 Jane Austen’s brothers, Francis and Charles, often sailed in the East Indies.
 Is it possible that one of them might have brought back a ‘Sailor’s Valentine’ for his sweetheart or wife?
 It is thought that by 1820, the craze for these treasures had reached a peak that would last through the Victorian era.

-Did Charlotte dine with you?
+Mrs. Lucas’ Mince Pie Recipe Did Charlotte dine with you?
 No, she would go home.
-I fancy she was wanted about the mince pies. -Pride and Prejudice Although Mrs. Bennet makes a sly jab at Charlotte Lucas for being home advising the staff on how to prepare the mince pies, it is clear that she is a much better manager and housekeeper than either Mrs. Bennet or her daughters are likely to be.
+I fancy she was wanted about the mince pies. -Pride and Prejudice Although Mrs. Bennet makes a sly jab at Charlotte Lucas for being home advising the staff on how to prepare a mince pie, it is clear that she is a much better manager and housekeeper than either Mrs. Bennet or her daughters are likely to be.
 Mince pies are often associated with Christmas, and for good reason.
 They are the Christmas pies referred to in Medieval times, though these were generally rectangular, to represent the Christ child’s cradle.
 The dried fruits and spices symbolized the three gifts of the Magi.
 Many mince pies contained chopped meat as well as spices.
 The brandy used in the filling acted as a preservative, allowing large quantities to be made up at one time and stored until use.
 I’ve pared down this recipe to make enough filling for one large pie.
 If you choose to replace the brandy with juice, use the filling immediately; it won’t store well.
-To Make A Mince Pie Without Meat Chop fine three pounds of suet, and three pounds of apples, when pared and cored, wash and dry three pounds of currants, stone and chop one pound of jar raisins, beat and sift one pound and a half of loaf sugar, cut small twelve ounces of candied orange peel, and six ounces of citron, mix all well together with a quarter of an ounce of nutmeg, (more…)
+To Make A Mince Pie Without Meat Chop fine three pounds of suet, and three pounds of apples, when pared and cored, wash and dry three pounds of currants, stone and chop one pound of jar raisins, beat and sift one pound and a half of loaf sugar, cut small twelve ounces of candied orange peel, and six ounces of citron, mix all well together with a quarter (more…)